alexanderjulo/docker-lamp/README.md

 ## Modify / Fork
 If you need adjustments to configuration, rewrites or other stuff, you can fork my github repository and then build your fork by using the `docker build` command above.
 Just replace my repository with yours.

+If you are happy to have your changes locally you can just run an image and commit the container changes to a new image or a new tag on the same image.
+Whatever your prefer.
+This approach is the only valid if you need data volumes to work.

 ## Additional information
 I have modified some configuration and most of the services to keep the setup as simple as possible without using systemd.
 As containers are one-purpose things everything just runs as root.
 You can check the sections below to find out what modifications I made where.